Loading…

 Speakers

-avatar for Barbara Sorter, Ed.D.
+avatar for Dr. Barbara Sorter, Ed.D.

-Barbara Sorter, Ed.D.
+Dr. Barbara Sorter, Ed.D.

 Executive Director, Special Education, Riverside County Office of Education